Effective June 1, 2022

 Only court documents which have been accepted for filing are to be uploaded.
 Should any party upload documents which have not been filed, the party must bring this to the attention of the presiding judge.

-For full details on uploading materials to CaseLines (including links to helpful tips) and further particular requirements/restrictions on uploading materials to CaseLines for criminal matters see the Provincial Consolidated Notice to the Profession, Parties, Public and the Media and in particular paragraph 4 of that Notice.
+For full details on uploading materials to CaseLines (including links to helpful tips) and further particular requirements/restrictions on uploading materials to CaseLines for criminal matters see the Consolidated Provincial Practice Direction in Criminal Proceedings.

 Upon service and filing of documents, counsel must immediately upload the filed documents to CaseLines.
 If necessary, counsel should contact the Court Office to obtain a CaseLines invite for the event.
 Uploading to CaseLines after 4:00pm the business day before or the morning of the beginning of the hearing must be avoided.
 Counsel can assume all materials filed on CaseLines by 4:00pm of the business day prior to a scheduled hearing will have been read by the presiding Justice.